 Dumbo the Flying Elephant

-Another ride where the kids get to “participate”, Dumbo the flying elephant allows the children to decide how high or low they want to ride, and how quickly they can go between the two.
+Another one of the best rides for toddlers has some participation, Dumbo the flying elephant allows your toddler to decide how high or low they want to ride, and how quickly they can go between the two.

 Dumbo is a gentle ride that children of all ages are able to enjoy and the views of the park are incredible.
 This is one of the best Disney rides for preschoolers.